Alex313031/gn-xp/docs/reference.md

     1. Loads the file with the toolchain definition in it (as determined by the toolchain label).
-    2. Re-runs the master build configuration file, applying the arguments specified by the toolchain_args section of the toolchain definition.
+    2. Re-runs the main build configuration file, applying the arguments specified by the toolchain_args section of the toolchain definition.
     3. Loads the destination build file in the context of the configuration file in the previous step.